In Hernán Losada’s mind, D.C. United is fearless and fit. Can the reality match his vision?

 By no means did Losada receive a mulligan for his first season, which featured stretches of sumptuous soccer but, amid an autumn swoon, ended one point short of a playoff berth.
 Though disappointed, the organization recognized Losada’s learning curve and the time necessary to reshape team culture and tactics.

-And while expectations outside the clubhouse are tempered this year — prognosticators pick the club to finish no better than the middle of the pack in the 14-team Eastern Conference — there is a sense Losada’s influence is taking hold ahead of Saturday’s 6 p.m. opener against expansion Charlotte FC.
+And while expectations outside the clubhouse are tempered this year — prognosticators pick the club to finish no better than the middle of the pack in the 14-team Eastern Conference — there is a sense Losada’s influence is taking hold ahead of Saturday’s 6 p.m. opener at home against expansion Charlotte FC.

 “He put his stamp on us last year, but it was still developing,” wing back Julian Gressel said.
 “It wasn’t so introductory this year.
 It’s a little more advanced and detailed.
 We could do the work early in preseason because all the guys who were back knew how we wanted to play and who we are.”